When the Correct Model Fails: The Optimality of Stackelberg Equilibria with Follower Intention Updates: SE under BR Updates

 This section considers whether FSE under follower BR updates satisfies \eqref{eq:question_1_paper}.
 We first adapt the FSE optimality condition~\cite[Sec.3.6]{basar_dynamic_nodate} under BR updates.
 When the leader solves the Stackelberg game~\eqref{eq:leader_problem} against a follower whose BR is $b^\star \in \mc{F}$, the leader selects the control FB gain $K^{L\star}_t$ that satisfies

 and $K^{F\star}_t = b^\star\left(K^{L\star}_t\right)$ is the follower's BR~\eqref{eq:follower_problem}.
 The optimality condition~\eqref{eq:feedback_optimality_ambiguous} implies that the FB strategy at time $t$ is optimal against leader strategies where only $K^{L}_t$ can be changed and $K^{L}_{\hat{t}}$ is fixed for time steps $\hat{t} > t$.
-This optimality definition ensures that unlike the OLSE, FSE is time-consistent~\cite{vallee_comparison_nodate,basar_time_1989}.
+This optimality definition ensures that, unlike the OLSE, FSE is time-consistent~\cite{basar_time_1989}.
 However, we will show that this is still not enough to affirmatively answer Problem~\ref{pro:change_br}.\\ We now define another property of the FSE that will be relevant in the discussion of whether assuming the true BR will lead to obtaining the lowest cost. \begin{definition}[Markov Perfect FSE (MPFSE)~\cite{fudenberg1991game}] A joint FB strategy $\big( \traj{K}^{L\star}, \traj{K}^{F\star}\big)$ is a MPFSE if for all $t \in [T-1]$, in addition to satisfying~\eqref{eq:feedback_optimality_ambiguous}, the leader's strategy $K^{L\star}_{t:T-1}$ satisfies

-and $K^{F\star}_t = b^\star\left(K^{L}_{t:T-1}\right)$ is the follower's BR~\eqref{eq:follower_problem}. \end{definition} MPFSE is a stronger condition than FSE, which only implies time-consistency~\cite{basar_time_1989}.
+\end{definition} MPFSE is a stronger condition than FSE, which only implies time-consistency~\cite{basar_time_1989}.
 In addition to ensuring that the the joint strategy is consistent when resolved in future time steps, MPFSE also ensures that $K^{L\star}_{t:T-1}$ is optimal in the set of all leader FB strategies from time $t$ to $T-1$~\cite[Chp.13.2]{fudenberg1991game}.

 Markov perfect Nash equilibrium exists for certain subsets of LQ dynamic games~\cite{maskin1987theory,maskin1988theory}, while MPFSE's existence is less well explored.
 In~\cite{goktas2022zero}, MPFSE is shown to exist for two player zero-sum Stackelberg games.